 Frost heaving can put literally thousands of pounds of force against your foundation walls, causing cracks, bowing, and heaving.

-When your foundation is showing signs of bowing, buckling walls or any other foundation issues, we at Erickson Foundation Supportworks are the contractors you're looking for.
+When your foundation is showing signs of bowing, buckling walls or any other foundation issues, we at Erickson Foundation Solutions are the contractors you're looking for.
 As a locally owned and operated foundation repair company, we've been working with soils in your neighborhood since we first opened our doors for business.

 We'd like to offer you a free, no-obligation foundation repair quote to help you identify the problems you're facing with your foundation -- and what it might take to fix them.
 To schedule an appointment with us, call or e-mail us today!
-We're proud to serve Windham, Bedford, Amherst, Hollis, Nashua, Manchester, Bow, Stratham, Merrimack, Litchfield, and many nearby locations in NH.
+We're proud to serve Windham, Bedford, Amherst, Hollis, Nashua, Manchester, Litchfield, Bow, Stratham, Cambridge, and many nearby locations in NH & MA.